Dutton Speedwords: Method of teaching/learning

 Speedwords was taught as a correspondence course by both Dutton and his daughter in the pre and post World War 2 period.
 Their course was supported by an extensive array of booklets that he had developed.
 Many of the booklets are listed in the timeline section.
 The option of enrolling in a course offered directly by Dutton's organisation or third parties is no longer available.

 Several system such as Forkner shorthand emphasised replacing some longhand writing with shortcuts as soon as they begin studying the system.
 Many systems also claimed it was possible to achieve dictation rates above 50 words per minute.
 These all have learning times of a year or more.

 Learning Dutton Speedwords takes around a week to a fortnight.
-In TYDS (page 9) Dutton cites data from his records which show that learning the takes between 20 and 24 hours with 30 hours being the maximum.
+Dutton cites data from his records which show that learning the takes between 20 and 24 hours with 30 hours being the maximum.
 To improve retention, Dutton agrees that individual Speedwords can be substituted one or two at a time.
 However, Dutton emphasises that the entire Speedwords system can be learnt quickly and therefore it is not necessary to learn it piecemeal.

 Occasionally, a webpage author or blogger will provide a selective summary of Speedwords (typically, the one and two-letter Speedwords) together with some illustrations or highlights of the method.
 They are not recommended because they either mis-state Dutton or are incomplete.
 The chief characteristic of Dutton Speedwords is its detail and the extensive guidelines Dutton provides in his booklets.